YunoHost/doc/finding_the_local_ip.md

 # Finding your server's local IP

-Your server should typically be accessible using the `yunohost.local` domain.
+On an installation at home, your server should typically be accessible using the `yunohost.local` domain.
 If for any reason this does not work, you may need to find the *local* IP of your server.

 The local IP is the address used to refer to your server inside the local network (typically your home) where multiple devices are connected to a router (your internet box).
-The local IP typically lookks like `192.168.x.y` (or sometimes `10.0.x.y`)
+The local IP typically looks like `192.168.x.y` (or sometimes `10.0.x.y`)

 Any of these tricks should allow you to find the local IP of your server: